-The following states will currently honor a NYS resident license and/or a Florida non-resident license: Alabama, Alaska, Arizona, Arkansas, Delaware, Florida, Georgia, Idaho, Indiana, Iowa¹, Kansas, Kentucky, Louisiana, Michigan, Mississippi, Missouri, Montana, Nebraska, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Pennsylvania, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, and Wyoming.
+The following states will currently honor a NYS resident license and/or a Florida non-resident license: Alabama, Alaska, Arizona, Arkansas, Delaware, Florida, Georgia, Idaho, Indiana, Iowa, Kansas, Kentucky, Louisiana, Michigan, Mississippi, Missouri, Montana, Nebraska, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, and Wyoming.

 Other Northeastern States

 As a resident of New York, you will naturally be interested in traveling in other states in the Northeastern United States.
 Unfortunately, nearly all of these neighboring states do not honor any out-of-state pistol license, and non-resident licenses must be obtained for each one.
-These states are New Jersey, Connecticut, Massachusetts, Rhode Island, New Hampshire, Maine, and Maryland.
+These states are New Jersey, Connecticut, Pennsylvania, Massachusetts, Rhode Island, New Hampshire, Maine, and Maryland.

 While Connecticut is technically a May-Issue state, the Department of Public Safety is very amenable to issuing non-resident permits, so long as you posses a valid unrestricted New York State pistol license.
 All Connecticut permits are ‘unrestricted’, so if you are asked for a reason for your application, you may answer ‘target shooting and hunting’ without worrying about receiving a restricted permit as you would in New York State.